HSCS: 1.10, 1.32,

 - The estimated time of departure and arrival

-- The equipment needed for the trip, i.e. first aid kit, mobile phone, coats, safety reins, pushchairs, rucksack, packed lunch, etc.
+- The equipment needed for the trip, i.e. first aid kit, mobile phone, coats, safety reigns, pushchairs, rucksack, packed lunch etc.

 - Method of transportation and travel arrangements (including the route)

 - The name of the designated first aider and the first aid provision

 - Links to medium term or responsive plan need

 A letter will be shared with parents with the details of the trip e.g. location, timings, equipment required.

 For children with additional needs then an additional meeting will be held with parents to discuss their child’s needs for the outing and how these will be supported.

 Signed consent will be required from all parents before their child can join the trip.
 Verbal consent with a follow up email will be accepted under certain circumstances e.g. last minute availability for an additional child.
 The Nursery Manager would make the final decision if the consent received is acceptable.

 The only private vehicle that should be used to transport children is a mini-bus.